Score-based structure learning from data with missing values

 ## Warning in check.data(x, allow.levels = TRUE, allow.missing = TRUE,

-## warn.if.no.missing = TRUE, : at least one variable has no observed values.
+## warn.if.no.missing = TRUE, : at least one variable in the data has no observed

-## Warning in check.data(x, allow.missing = TRUE): variable A has levels that are
+## Warning in check.data(x, allow.missing = TRUE): variable A in the data has

 > dag